YangLing0818/IPDiff/README.md

 ## Citation
 ```
-@inproceedings{
-huang2024proteinligand,
+@inproceedings{huang2024proteinligand,
   title={Protein-Ligand Interaction Prior for Binding-aware 3D Molecule Diffusion Models},
   author={Zhilin Huang and Ling Yang and Xiangxin Zhou and Zhilong Zhang and Wentao Zhang and Xiawu Zheng and Jie Chen and Yu Wang and Bin CUI and Wenming Yang},
   booktitle={International Conference on Learning Representations},
   year={2024}
 }
 ```